compose-spec/compose-spec/deploy.md

 - `gpu`: Graphics accelerator
 - `tpu`: AI accelerator

-To avoid name clashes, driver specific capabilities MUST be prefixed with the driver name.
+To avoid name clashes, driver specific capabilities must be prefixed with the driver name.
 For example, reserving an nVidia CUDA-enabled accelerator might look like this:

 ```yml